 Born in southern California to Ron and Linda Kissel but primarily raised in the Atlanta area, Marci Julin is one of four children.
 At a young age, Marci heard the Gospel in a Baptist Sunday school class and responded by placing her trust in Jesus Christ for salvation.
 King David characterizes how she feels when he says, For you have been my hope, O Sovereign LORD, my confidence since my youth.
 From birth I have relied on you; you brought me forth from my mother's womb, I will ever praise you (Psalm 71:5-6).
 At 8 years old she felt the call of God to reach the lost with the good news of Jesus Christ and had the unique privilege of spending her teenage summers on the mission field.
 That desire to see people come to saving faith in Jesus Christ never abated, but the realities of life prevented full-time service.

-While attending Bryan College, a Christian liberal arts college in Dayton, Tennessee, she met and married Seth, her husband now of 23 years.
-Before the birth of their son, they moved to the Orlando, Florida area to be near family and have continued to reside there.
+While attending Bryan College, a Christian liberal arts college in Dayton, Tennessee, she met and married Seth, her husband now of 28 years.
+Before the birth of their son, they moved to the Orlando, Florida area to be near family but recently moved to north Georgia.
 Although she graduated from Bryan with a bachelor's degree in elementary education and a minor in Bible, Marci chose to be a homemaker and homeschool their only child, Caleb, through the 7th grade.
 She then taught Latin part-time and then 3rd-grade full time at her son's classical Christian school.